 An exciting development for 2009 is Epic’s new showroom which is currently under construction.
 This will be on a five acre site just off the M1.
 Critically for hardcore fireworks enthusiasts is the fact this huge site will allow the continued sale of “old school” fireworks which are now classified as 1.3G.
 That’s anything which includes amounts of flashpowder prohibited under the 1.4G classification – a massive advantage over town centre retailers whose limited storage makes selling 1.3G impractical.
 I know the new regulations are depressing many of my members who lament at the watering down of consumer fireworks – well watch this space.
 I’ll pop along when the new place is up and running to report back.

-Finally, no visit would be complete without a cheeky request for extra discount for UKFR members.
+Finally, no visit would be complete without a cheeky request for extra discount for UKFR readers.
 I always ask and retailers always squirm but seldom refuse as they see my pen hovering over my pad ready to note their response for the feature!
-Well Epic have kindly agreed that if you’re collecting an order and make it clear you’re a UKFR member when you arrive, they’ll look after you.
+Well Epic have kindly agreed that if you’re collecting an order and make it clear you’re a UKFR readers when you arrive, they’ll look after you.
 So, fill your boots (car boots!).